MicrosoftDocs/Viva/Viva/goals/track-okr-progress-status.md

 Viva Goals now supports a progress bar customization setting using which admins can now override the current automatic scoring system.

-The default progress ranges within Ally.io are calculated as follows:
+The default progress ranges within Viva Goals are calculated as follows:

 - If (Expected Progress - Aggregate Progress > 25%) , then At Risk